Comparing the performance of practical two-qubit gates for individual $^{171}$Yb ions in yttrium orthovanadate: gate scheme descriptions

 This scheme, originally introduced by Barrett and Kok in \cite{barrett2005efficient}, is a non-deterministic entanglement generation protocol that can be applied in designing quantum network elements. \cite{reiserer2016robust, asadi2018quantum, asadi2020protocols, ji2022proposal}.
 While initially developed without a cavity, applying remote cavities to host each individual ion can significantly enhance the fidelity of the scheme (see \cref{implementation:BK scheme} for more details).
 This entanglement generation protocol can be adapted into a CZ gate by measuring the photons in the mutually unbiased basis (MUB) instead of the photon number basis \cite{lim2005repeat}.

 For this scheme, a three-level system is required, consisting of two qubit levels in the ground state hyperfine manifold, denoted by $\ket{\uparrow}$ and $\ket{\downarrow}$, and an ancillary excited state level, denoted by $\ket{\uparrow'}$, as illustrated in \cref{barret-kok scheme}.
-Initially, both ions are pumped into the $\ket{\uparrow}$ level.
-Then, by applying a microwave $\pi/2$ pulse to each ion, a superposition of $\left(\ket{\uparrow}+\ket{\downarrow}\right)/\sqrt{2}$ is created.
-Next, an optical $\pi$ pulse is applied in resonance with the $\ket{\uparrow} \mapsto \ket{\uparrow'}$ transition for each ion.
+Both ions are pumped to $\ket{\uparrow}$, then a microwave $\pi/2$ pulse creates the superposition $\left(\ket{\uparrow}+\ket{\downarrow}\right)/\sqrt{2}$.
+The two-qubit operation starts by applying optical $\pi$ pulses in resonance with the $\ket{\downarrow} \mapsto \ket{\uparrow'}$ transition for each ion.
 The excited states will eventually decay (with potential enhancement from Purcell effects when ions are placed in cavities), creating entanglement between the qubit state and the photon number.
-This results in the state $\left(\ket{\uparrow1}+\ket{\downarrow0}\right)/\sqrt{2}$, where $1(0)$ indicates the presence (absence) of a photon.
+This results in the state $\left(\ket{\uparrow0}+\ket{\downarrow1}\right)/\sqrt{2}$, where $1(0)$ indicates the presence (absence) of a photon.
 The emitted photon(s) are then sent to a beam splitter (BS) positioned midway between the ions, where the which-path information is erased before the photon detection event occurs.
 Detection of a single photon will project the joint state of the two ions into a maximally entangled state.
 However, there is a possibility that both ions were excited and emitted photons, but one of the photons was lost during transmission.
 To rule out this scenario, which would result in a product state rather than a Bell state, a $\pi$ microwave pulse (pulse $P_2$ in \cref{barret-kok scheme}) is applied to the ground state levels right after the first excitation-emission step, causing a spin flip.
 This is followed by a second round of optical excitation.
 Detecting two sequential single photons ensures that the remote Yb ions are in an entangled Bell state

 where $+ (-)$ sign indicates the case such that the same (different) detector(s) registered a photon.
 It can be shown that by altering the measurement basis, this scheme can be transformed into a CZ gate (see \cref{barret-kok appendix} for the derivation).